Achieving Gastric Bypass results without surgery. Let’s explore ESG and its benefits.

-The CDC statistics show that only 28% of adult Americans fall into the first two categories of either being underweight or at their ideal weight which leaves the remainder of the adult American population considered to be individuals with higher or heavier weight.
+The CDC statistics show that only 28% of adult Americans fall into the first two categories.
+Either being underweight or at their ideal weight which leaves the remainder of the adult American population considered to be individuals with higher or heavier weight.

 To give these statistics some perspective, let’s look at a person who is 5’7”, that weighs 180 pounds.
-This person is considered overweight by BMI calculations.
-If they gain only 12 pounds, they are now considered obese.
+This person is considered a heavier person by BMI calculations.
+If they gain only 12 pounds, they are now considered individuals having higher body mass.

 More complex BMI charts have categories of obesity that range from class 1 obesity to class 4 obesity.

-Medical Weight Loss Procedures Can Help Obese Patients
+Medical Weight Loss Procedures Can Help Individuals with a Higher Weight

 What if the things that used to work to help maintain a healthy weight stop working?
-Thinking about this scenario you can probably see where it would be easy for that previously “overweight” person to gain that 12 pounds and now be in a BMI category that is classified as “an individual with higher body mass”.
+Thinking about this scenario you can probably see where it would be easy for that previously “a person with heavier weight” person to gain that 12 pounds and now be in a BMI category that is classified as “an individual with higher body mass”.
 Things can spiral out of control from here and they need some help to get back on track.

-Bariatric surgery has proven an effective tool for obese individuals to lose weight.
-Regarding surgical weight loss options, Gastric sleeve (VSG), gastric bypass, and duodenal switch are all popular surgical procedures used for weight loss.
-These surgical procedures all reduce the stomach’s size permanently and can not be reversed.
+Bariatric surgery has proven an effective tool for higher body weight individuals to lose weight.
+Regarding surgical weight loss options, Gastric sleeve (VSG), gastric bypass, and duodenal switch are all popular surgical procedures for weight loss.
+These procedures permanently reduce the size of the stomach and cannot be reversed.

 According to the National Institute of Health and the ASMBS (American Society for Metabolic and Bariatric Surgery), they consider Gastric Bypass Surgery the ‘gold standard’ for weight loss surgery, and this designation has been in place for decades.

 What if you do not want to have surgery or do not qualify for bariatric surgery?
 Is there a way to get gastric bypass weight loss results without surgery?

-For individuals who have slipped into that obese category, losing weight becomes harder to do with just diet and exercise alone.
+For individuals who have slipped into that extreme higher body weight category, losing weight becomes harder to do with just diet and exercise alone.
 The more weight that accumulates, the harder losing it becomes.

-Bariatric surgery is one option available to help with weight loss but individuals who are between 30-40 on the BMI chart may not qualify as candidates and severely obese individuals may not be considered “healthy enough” to undergo the surgery involved.
+Bariatric surgery is one option available to help with weight loss.
+However, individuals who are between 30-40 on the BMI chart may not qualify as candidates.
+Individuals with a severely higher body mass may not be considered “healthy enough” to undergo the surgery involved.

 How to Lose Weight Fast without Surgery

 According to the MERIT study published, the average weight loss for Endoscopic sleeve gastroplasty is about 49% of total excess weight after 1 year.
-The study went on to report that there were very few adverse events related to the ESG procedure and all were resolved without critical care or surgical intervention.
+Furthermore, the study continued to report that the ESG procedure had very few adverse events, and all of them were resolved without the need for critical care or surgical intervention.